- Ski.com Home

 From the Headwall gate, West 1 and West 2 offer exposed, committed ramps of snow that wind their way through a rock band.

-“There are some definite no fall zones above cliffs that do get hucked from time to time,” says Delfo.
+“There are some definite no-fall zones above cliffs that do get hucked from time to time,” says Delfo.

 “East 1 and 2 will drop into a large parcel of rolling glades, where you’ll find some favorites like Frog Ponds, XYZ Lines and Hanging Valley Dikes," says Delfo.

-Along the Wall you can send some small to large cliffs. | Photo: Jeremy Swanson/Snowmass“You can send this anywhere from ten to 30 feet," says Delfo, “Check for avavalanche debris first.”
+“You can send this anywhere from 10 to 30 feet," says Delfo, “Check for avalanche debris first.”

 “Be careful for rocks early season,” says Delfo.